 6.0.4 Members ARE expected to obey all Constitutional Federal, State and Local firearms laws.
 Members carry firearms during certain training.
 Only in articulable defense will a member discharge their weapon.
 Members are expected to abide by all hunting rules and regulations pertaining to the use of firearms.

 In the case of any disaster, threat or invasion, the role of communication is critical.
 Therefore, radio and ham radio will be the principal forms of communication for the CSMV.
-Members should obtain a basic HAM license.
+Members are expected to obtain a basic HAM license as soon as practical.

 Members must discipline themselves to set aside time each month, for assembly.
 The CSMV trains EVERY 3rd weekend (Sat/Sun) of each month.
 Occasionally the weekend may change based on holiday or other needs.
 Members will be notified of actual assembly times and places.
 While it is intended that the CSMV intrude as little as possible in the private lives of its members, it is also clear that individual members are volunteers and have made a commitment to the CSMV and must be ready to meet periodically and to deploy as the need arises.